alexubilla8185/AfterLife/README.md

 - **Creators** act as architects of their digital memorial.
 They populate their profile with personal details and, most importantly, create "conditional responses."
 These are custom messages triggered by keywords, allowing them to leave behind personalized wisdom, stories, and comfort.

 - **Visitors** can then interact with this memorial.
 When they send a message in the chat, the system checks for keywords.
 If a match is found, it delivers the creator's pre-written response.
-If not, it uses the Google Gemini API to generate a gentle, non-impersonating, and comforting message that reflects the spirit of the memorial, ensuring a thoughtful interaction every time.
+If not, it uses the Google Gemini API (via a secure backend function) to generate a gentle, non-impersonating, and comforting message that reflects the spirit of the memorial, ensuring a thoughtful interaction every time.